-Carrying on Fifth Marine Division's Proud Legacy
+Carrying on Fifth Marine Division's proud legacy

 |0

-This work, Carrying on Fifth Marine Division's Proud Legacy [Image 4 of 4], by SSgt Ryanne Williams, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+This work, Carrying on Fifth Marine Division's proud legacy, by SSgt Ryanne Williams, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.